9/11 truth movement: Name

-"9/11 truth movement" is a term that has been applied to loosely affiliated organizations and individuals that question whether the United States government, agencies of the United States or individuals within such agencies were either responsible for or purposefully complicit in the September 11 attacks.
+"9/11 truth movement" is a term that has been applied to loosely affiliated organizations and individuals who allege that the United States government, agencies of the United States or individuals within such agencies were either responsible for or purposefully complicit in the September 11 attacks.
 The term is also being used by the adherents of the movement, who call themselves "9/11 skeptics", "truth activists", or "9/11 truthers", while generally rejecting the term "conspiracy theorists".

 Adherents

 Adherents of the movement come from diverse social backgrounds.
-The movement draws adherents from people of diverse political beliefs including liberals, conservatives, and libertarians.
+The movement has drawn supporters from people of diverse political beliefs including liberals, conservatives, and libertarians.

 Lev Grossman of Time magazine has stated that support for the movement is not a "fringe phenomenon", but "a mainstream political reality."
 Others, such as Ben Smith of Politico and the Minneapolis Star Tribune have stated that the movement has been "relegated to the fringe".
 The Washington Post editorial staff went further describing the movement as "lunatic fringe."
-Mark Fenster, a University of Florida law professor and author of the book Conspiracy Theories: Secrecy and Power in American Culture, says that "the amount of organisation" of the movement is significantly stronger than the organization of the movement related to doubts about the official account of the assassination of John F. Kennedy, though this is likely the result of new media technologies, such as online social networks, blogs, etc.
+Mark Fenster, a University of Florida law professor and author of the book Conspiracy Theories: Secrecy and Power in American Culture, says that "the amount of organisation" of the movement is significantly stronger than the organizations of the movement related to the JFK assassination conspiracy theories, though this is likely the result of new media technologies, such as online social networks, blogs, etc.

 The movement is active in the US as well as in other countries.

 In 2004, John Buchanan ran for president on a 9/11 truth platform.
 Jeff Boss ran in the 2008, 2012, 2016, and 2020 US presidential elections on platforms promoting the movement.

 In a 2011 article in Skeptical Inquirer, Jamie Bartlett and Carl Miller gave an overview and analyzed the members of the 9/11 truth movement.
 The authors found that people involved in this movement, which seemingly is a disparate group with very diversified backgrounds, could be classified into three groups.
 They join the movement for different reasons, loosely self-assemble to fill different roles, and are united by their shared mistrust in experts and the establishment (government and reputable sources of knowledge) and have a conspiratorial stance.
-Through their engagement, they each find their own fulfillment and satisfaction.
-Together, they contribute to the persistence, resilience, and exaggerated claims of acceptance (in general public) of the movement.
+Together, they contribute to the exaggerated claims of acceptance (in general public) of the movement.